KittyGiraudel/site/_posts/2013-04-23-interview-by-clement-osternaud.md

 ## According to you, what are the required qualifications for your job?

-> I love experimenting and trying new things.

 That ain’t easy.
 I think the biggest “problem” of client-side languages is that they are dependent on the client.
 This implies a lot of hacks and tricks to make everything work everywhere.
 This is even more true today with mobile devices like tablets and smartphones or even TV screens!
 So this asks for a lot of patience and experience (the latter comes with time, hopefully).

 I also think we really have to love experimenting and trying new things.
 We work with constantly evolving languages which implies reading as much docs and tutorials as we can.
 Being aware of incoming things is part of a web developer’s job.